jcleary/relsr/README.md

 relsr -r
 ```
 ## Q and As
-**I sometimes push commits directly to my `develop` branch, but these commits are not being deployed, what should I do?**
+**I sometimes push directly to `develop`, but these commits are not being deployed, what should I do?**

-You can eithe cherry-pick the commit into your next release or into a feature branch that is about to be release.
+You can eithe cherry-pick the commits into your next release or into a feature branch that is about to be release.

 ---